Brown Bread (Britannia) (1 Serving), Egg Omelet (1 Large) and Cheese Slice (Amul) (1 Serving)

 How to consume brown bread, cheese slice, egg omelet without glucose spikes

-Add a side of non-starchy vegetables like spinach, kale, or broccoli to your meal.
-These can help slow down the absorption of carbohydrates and moderate blood sugar levels.
+Add a side of non-starchy vegetables like leafy greens, cucumbers, or bell peppers to your meal.
+These can help slow down digestion and stabilize blood sugar levels.

-Engage in light physical activity, such as a short walk after meals, to help manage blood sugar levels effectively.
+Engage in light physical activity like a short walk after your meal to help your body use up glucose more efficiently.

 Discover